Tab-e-n/blue-runner/update_notes.md

  - Achievements!
  - Cheat Codes!
  - New timer setting, where it will only appear if you had beaten the level you are playing.
+ - New outlines option, when turned on the player character and the finish will gain outlines to make them more visible.
  - You can now screenshot the game with F2.
  - You can now save replays while playing the level with F6.
 This will save a replay without you needing to finish the level.
  - While looking at a replay, you can now pause it by pressing the jump button.

 ### VISUAL